 See the Sites

 My twenty-something websites combine an assortment of writings -- such as those sampled above -- with a host of other original content.
-Specific features and links to all of those domains, blogs, fan guides, message boards, platforms, libraries, etc. are listed at:
+Specific features and links to all of those domains, blogs, fan guides, platforms, libraries, etc. are listed at:

 F O O T · N O T E D